-This year the Charity Retail Awards have been generously sponsored by Acopia
+The Charity Retail Awards for 2017 were generously sponsored by Acopia

-The awards are organised and hosted by the Charity Retail Association (CRA) the only body to represent charity shops throughout the UK.
+The awards are organised and hosted by the Charity Retail Association, the only body to represent charity shops throughout the United Kingdom.
 This year, for the first time they were held in Nottingham at the Belfry Hotel and have been sponsored by Acopia.

 |Young Volunteer of the Year